 Offered: As needed.

-HIST 345 - History of China in Modern Times (3)
+HIST 345 - Conflict, Globalization, and Modern East Asia (3)

-Focus is on the Ch'ing dynasty; the impact of the West; the ensuing conflict between traditionalists, reformers, and revolutionaries; and the rise of nationalism and communism.
+Students will examine the history of East Asia as globalization, modernization, and imperialism transformed the nations, peoples, and interactions of China, Korea, and Japan in the nineteenth and twentieth centuries.

 Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.